Lazarusphp-core/SessionManager/Readme.md

 ]);
 ```

+**Note about Defaults**
+By default days and table are already applied and are defaulted adding these key pairs will overwrite default values.

 SessionManager class also offers a Factory Class option giving a quicker more effient method to call and instantiate the class.

 optionally the second parameter also now supports Additional Values including